SamLau95/cs61as-wiki/boolean.md

   > (if 1234
       (+ 1 1)
       (/ 1 0))
-  2 ;; Doesn't fail because 1234 is considered true
+  2 ;; Doesn't raise an error because 1234 is considered true